It is the first blow of a terrible war. Seven years later, armed with technology you cannot comprehend and can barely

 Bliss Stage is a tabletop roleplaying game by Ben Lehman & PH Lee.
 It was released in 2007 and picked up by publisher TAO Games in 2011.
-It is explicitly intended as their homage to Neon Genesis Evangelion and similar works such as Bokurano and RahXephon.
-It is available at their website, These Are Our Games, with more information at the blog and fansite Love Is My Weapon.
+It is an homage to Neon Genesis Evangelion and similar works such as Bokurano and RahXephon.
+Currently it can be found at the TAO website and sold by various RPG PDF sites.

 A lone, insomniac, and probably Ax-Crazy adult manages to rally some survivors and, to their enduring astonishment, capture one of the drones.
-They quickly reverse engineer it into the Alien Numina Inversion Machine, or ANIMa, a machine that converts relationships into a source of Psychic Power taking the form of a Humongous Mecha: The deeper the relationship, the more power it contributes to the mecha.
+They reverse-engineer it into the Alien Numina Inversion Machine, or ANIMa, a machine that converts relationships into a source of Psychic Power taking the form of a Humongous Mecha.
+The deeper the relationship, the more power it contributes to the mecha.
 With this, they fight back against the aliens in the hopes of liberating Earth.
-ANIMa pilots also need to be Anchored (in a manner similar to the duties of the Operators) by a "trained psychologist," usually just someone who they have a crush on.
+ANIMa pilots also need to be Anchored (in a manner similar to the Operators from The Matrix) by a "trained psychologist", usually just someone they have a crush on.
 Some players take the role of pilots, while others are anchors.

 This game provides examples of:

 - Adults Are Useless: Both averted and played straight, in different ways.
-The economy and infrastructure of the civilized world collapses without the adults, but the PCs actually getting stuff done during the game are all teenagers and the Authority Figure is inevitably a Magnificent Bastard at best and a Jerkass at worst.
+The world's economy and infrastructure collapses without the adults, but the PCs actually getting stuff done during the game are all teenagers.
+The one adult character, called the Authority Figure, is inevitably a Manipulative Bastard at best and a Jerkass at worst.